microsoft/SAPAzureSnooze/README.md

 Create a SharePoint List "SAP System List" with the following properties
 IMPORTANT: Please use the same list name and column names as they're referenced in multiple places in the PowerApps application)
 #### **SharePoint List properties:**
 A SharePoint list with the following columns needs to be created for maintain system information for PowerApps application.
+All columns will be of the type "Single line of text".
-1. Title (Type: Single line of text) – Title of the application.
+1. Title – Title of the application.
 PowerApps application landing page will group the systems according to their application.
-2. SID (Type: Single line of text) – SAP System ID
+2. SID – SAP System ID
-3. ResourceGroupName (Type: Single line of text) – Azure resource group that hosts the virtual machines for the SAP system
+3. ResourceGroupName – Azure resource group that hosts the virtual machines for the SAP system
-4. Status (Type: Single line of text) – Status of the SAP system.
+4. Status – Status of the SAP system.
 Allowed values are (Online, Offline, Unknown, Starting)
-5. SAPStatus (Type: Single line of text) – Status of the SAP system
+5. SAPStatus – Status of the SAP system
-6. VMStatus (Type: Single line of text) – Status of virtual machines in Azure
+6. VMStatus – Status of virtual machines in Azure
-7. User (Type: Single line of text) – Email address of the user who started the system
+7. User – Email address of the user who started the system
-8. MESSAGESERVERHOST (Type: Single line of text) – Message server host name of the SAP system
+8. MESSAGESERVERHOST – Message server host name of the SAP system
-10. MESSAGESERVERHTTPPORT (Type: Single line of text) – Message server HTTP port of the SAP system (81XX)
+10. MESSAGESERVERHTTPPORT – Message server HTTP port of the SAP system (81XX)

 Create the system list by filling in the above properties